Vyral/base-template/_posts/2018-06-14-how-to-make-the-most-of-your-next-first-impression.md

 {% include pullquote.html %}

 Therefore, our team keeps a simple, effective dress code in place.
-Men are to wear collared, dress pants, and dress shoes.
+Men are to wear collared shirts, dress pants, and dress shoes.
 For women, it’s about balance.
 Professional attire, rather than clothes you might wear to social events, is best.&nbsp;

 So make that one-tenth of a second count by dressing to impress.
 A little wardrobe tune-up could dramatically improve your business.&nbsp;